 Epidermal growth factor receptor (EGFR) inhibitors.
 Researchers have found that drugs that block EGFR may be effective at stopping or slowing the growth of bile duct cancer.
 Drugs being studied in this category include cetuximab (Erbitux), erlotinib (Tarceva), and panitumumab (Vectibix).

 Hyperthermia therapy.
-Hyperthermia therapy kills cancer cells by increasing body temperature; it also may make cancer cells more likely to be destroyed by radiation therapy and chemotherapy.
+Hyperthermia therapy destroys cancer cells by increasing body temperature; it also may make cancer cells more likely to be destroyed by radiation therapy and chemotherapy.

 Radiosensitizers.
 Researchers are looking at radiosensitizers to treat bile duct cancer.
-Radiosensitizers are drugs that make tumor cells more likely to be killed by radiation therapy.
+Radiosensitizers are drugs that make tumor cells more likely to be destroyed by radiation therapy.

 Genetics.
-Scientists are also researching the genetic progression of bile duct cancer, which is the process of how one genetic change turns into many genetic changes that cause a cell to become cancerous.
+Scientists are also researching the genetic progression of bile duct cancer, which is the process of one genetic change turning into many genetic changes that cause a cell to become cancerous.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current bile duct cancer treatments in order to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding bile duct cancer, explore these related items that will take you outside of this guide: